-Many brands have brand guidelines that ensure visual consistency – of colour, logo, font, imagery etc. What they don’t do is extend that into content and tone.
-This creates a disconnect between the polish of the visuals and the words contained in web pages, brochures or advertising.
+Many brands have brand guidelines that ensure visual consistency – of colour, logo, font, imagery etc. What they don’t do is extend that into consistency of ideas expressed in words, both in their content and tone.
+This creates a disconnect between the polish of the visuals and the messages contained in web pages, brochures or advertising.
 Even into video content, in-person networking and other forms of marketing that rely on speech rather than the written word.